Radarman 3rd Class. Sailor. Family Man. Knighted Santa. GranVida Resident.

 Richard said that the unfortunate explosion on the launching pad that killed Gus Grissom along with fellow Apollo I astronauts, Ed White and Roger Chaffee, was the catalyst for moving away from a very flammable one-system oxygen.
 The engineers also recommended adding an explosive vault door that astronauts could open from the inside in case of emergencies.
 These updates led to a perfect manned landing on the moon in July, 1969.

-In 1972, Richard moved to Los Angeles to work on the B-1 and then the B-2, a flying wing plane that was so secretive, it was housed in a mile-long, two-story building with no windows!
+In 1972, Richard moved across the hall to work on the B-1 and then the B-2, a flying wing plane that was so secretive, it was designed in a mile-long, two-story building with no windows!
 He then retired from Northrop in 1993.

-“Over my 35-year career.
+“Over my 45-year career.
 I was only on layoff for 15 minutes.
 I was fortunate to work in the aerospace industry all that time.”

 Becoming Santa Claus